elixir-lang/elixir-lang.github.com/crash-course.markdown

 ### Delimiters

-Erlang expressions are terminated with a dot `.` and comma `,` is used to evaluates multiple expressions within one context (in a function definition, for instance).
+Erlang expressions are terminated with a dot `.` and comma `,` is used to evaluate multiple expressions within one context (in a function definition, for instance).
 In Elixir, expressions are delimited by a line break or a semicolon `;`.

 **Erlang**